Louis122333/Louis122333.github.io/README.md

 SUT20 May 2021 Examination Web Development

-Instructions: With the help of Flickr's API, develop a client app with html, css and vanilla JS where you can search and view pictures nicely.
+Instructions: With the help of Flickr's API, develop a client app with HTML, CSS and vanilla JS where you can search and view pictures nicely.

 Criteria - A web app built on Flickr's API where you: